 Examples of winning entries from past competitions can be found at https://www.roadwaysafety.org/programs/national-roadway-safety-awards.

-Only public agencies may apply and be considered for a National Roadway Safety Award application is restricted to public agencies that have implemented a relevant project for public roadway safety benefit.
+Eligibility for submitting a National Roadway Safety Award application is restricted to public agencies that have implemented a relevant project for public roadway safety benefit.
 Other groups that have been involved in successful roadway safety efforts (e.g., private entities, academic institutions, nonprofits, etc.) may cosponsor a nomination, provided that a public agency is the lead applicant.
 Each entry will be judged among other nominations in its category.
 A nominated project or program must demonstrate evidence of data-supported results, including documentation supporting the project’s or program’s success.
 Applicants are encouraged to review the application form as they consider submitting a project or program for an award.
 Projects in both award categories will be judged on the following criteria:

 Projects or programs that:

 - Result in or demonstrate high potential for significantly reducing fatal and serious injury crashes, with an emphasis on states, cities, local or tribal governments with significant reductions in these crash types within the last five years.

 - Create a proven case for greater emphasis on roadway safety in transportation planning, programming, project delivery, construction, and/or maintenance.